Jessie J Shares Her Infertility Struggle For The First Time Onstage

 Jessie J made it clear that she was sharing her own story in order to show support for others struggling with infertility.
 "If you’ve ever experienced anything with this or have seen somebody else go through it or have lost a child, then please know you’re not alone in your pain and I’m thinking of you when I sing this song," she said.
 It's hard not to feel alone when dealing with fertility issues, but knowing that someone else has faced the same challenges can be a source of comfort.

-According to the CDC, 7.3 million American women have used infertility services.
+According to the NHS, one in seven couples in the UK may have difficulty conceiving.
 And experiencing infertility has been linked to greater emotional stress and increased rates of anxiety and depression.
 In other words, infertility is an issue that deserves to be discussed more publicly and with greater frequency — and, in opening up in such a public forum, Jessie J pushed the conversation that much farther.

 Advertisement